multi-coop/datami-documentation-content/texts/tutorial/tutorial-contribution-en.md

 Yes it's a bit much said that way but still, but we're definitly not big fans of the "collaborative-washing" at work since the begining of Web 2.0.

-We believe "contribution" is what makes the big **difference** between **"speaking to each other"** and "**building something together"**.
+In short we believe "contribution" is what makes the big **difference** between **"speaking to each other"** and "**building something together"**.

-Luckily some initiatives were quite aware of this difference early on and cleared the way.
-Some still exist and are leading by the example, the brighter light in the web fog being **[Wikipedia](https://www.wikipedia.org/)**.
+Luckily some initiatives were quite aware of this difference early on and cleared the path.
+Some still exist and are leading by the example, the brighter light in this contemporary web fog being **[Wikipedia](https://www.wikipedia.org/)**.
 The very illustration of how a review and moderation processes can lead to building an infinite and universal source of knowledge.